Bobby's Logo

 AMSCO "600 VOICES FOR THE DX7"

-Here is the famous "600 Voices for the DX7" book distributed by Amsco (USA) and Paul Beuscher (France).
-A must!
+Here is the famous "600 Voices for the DX7" book distributed by Amsco (USA) for the english version and Paul Beuscher (France, Paris) for the french version.

 "600 Voices for the DX7"PatchlistImage